 StarlingHealth / VillageCare

-StarlingHealth and VillageCare are partnering to pilot the use of a nurse call and bedside communication system to improve patient care and satisfaction while reducing cost of care delivery at VillageCare Center for Rehabilitation and Nursing, a 105-bed sub-acute facility.
-Residents will use multi-lingual touchscreen tablets to make specific requests.
-Automatic request delegation, routing and escalation will help staff resolve needs, and management will have real-time visibility into all activities.
+StarlingHealth and VillageCare are partnering to pilot the use of a nurse call and bedside communication system for patients through multi-lingual touchscreen tablets to improve patient care and satisfaction while reducing cost of care delivery at VillageCare Center for Rehabilitation and Nursing, a 105-bed sub-acute facility.

 Vital Care Services / Pace University

 Vital Care Services and Pace University will pilot the effectiveness of TeleHealth solutions to meet current and projected needs of diverse socio-economic communities in New York City.
-Pace student technicians will assist patients in taking their vitals, which are monitored remotely by a Pace RN.
-Key objectives of the pilot are to reduce healthcare cost, increase access and quality of care, and train future working professionals at the University level.
+The purpose of this pilot is to reduce healthcare costs, increase access and quality of care, and train future working professionals at the University level.